-The Colony Genetics unit oversees all parentage analysis of non-human primates (NHPs) at the ONPRC, in order to characterize the large colony pedigree (~23,000 rhesus macaques since 1963), and to monitor colony genetic diversity, and to characterize genetic contributions to disease traits in colony macaques.
-Analyses based on this pedigree are also used to support colony management decisions related to the formation of breeding groups, and to inform other management strategies that impact the genetic health and diversity of NHPs at the ONPRC.
+The Colony Genetics Resource Core oversees all population genetic analysis of non-human primates (NHPs) at the ONPRC, in order to characterize the large colony pedigree (~23,000 rhesus macaques since 1963), to monitor colony genetic diversity, and to characterize genetic contributions to disease traits in colony macaques.
+Analyses based on the ONPRC pedigree are used to support colony management decisions related to the formation of breeding groups, and to inform other management strategies that impact the genetic health and diversity of NHPs at the ONPRC.
 With phenotype and genotype data, the ONPRC pedigree is also an immensely valuable resource for discovering genetic contributions to diseases that are conserved between macaques and humans.

 Elizabeth Slikas, Ph.D., Research Associate